 * Portugal, Spain have taken tough measures

-* Borrowing costs in both countries rise over Greek uncertainty
+* Borrowing costs in both countries rise over Greek

 * Contagion frustrates countries doing their job

 LISBON/MADRID, Nov 2 Greece's surprise call for

 a referendum on austerity measures has been a particularly harsh

 slap for Portugal and Spain, where diligent belt-tightening once

 again has been undermined by factors beyond their control.

 Greek Prime Minister George Papandreou blindsided his own

 political party and European leaders by calling on Monday for a